List of Marvel Comics characters: T: Twilight

-They travel to the Savage Land—the last inhabitable place on earth—and begin to form a society there.
-Twilight travels to Mars with December, Metalsmith, and several others to see if the planet has any resources usable by the colonists.
-They get attacked by aliens and crash land, but make it to the Ares base.
-While there, the resident doctor tells them that lately their children have been abducted at night by aliens called the "Takers".

-Later that night, Twilight goes missing.
-December and Metalsmith go looking for her but are ambushed.
-Twilight returns on her own later and explains the origin of the Takers and also that the Phalanx were about to invade Earth.
-Not knowing what to do, Twilight decides to stay with the Takers, and Metalsmith stays with her.
-But neither tell this to December, who is left behind on Mars when the two blast off with the Takers, who fly towards the Phalanx mother ship.
-They, alongside the Takers, successfully board the ship but meet an untimely fate.

-On Earth, a robot left behind by Mister Fantastic named Franklin—who has had an enigmatic connection to the Phalanx since his creation—realizes that the Phalanx are evil.
-After downloading several necessary programs, Franklin detonates the Phalanx ship with Twilight and Metalsmith still inside.

 Twilight can generate a reality-warping "sphere of influence" in which she could do things such as fly, become intangible, teleport herself and others, and cause things to burn, shrink, explode, melt, or reform in various ways.
 She also displays a latent form of telepathy which Exodus is unable to eavesdrop on; whether this is a reality-warping effect or a different mutation is unknown.

+Tyger Tiger

+Tyger Tiger (Jessán Hoan) is a character featured in American comic books published by Marvel Comics.
+The character first appeared in Uncanny X-Men #229 (January 1988), and was created by Chris Claremont and Marc Silvestri.

+Jessán Hoan was working at her family's bank when she was kidnapped by the Reavers.
+She was partially brainwashed by Pretty Boy before being rescued by the X-Men.
+She returned to her family, but was ostracized by them, due to her surviving the attack while members of her family did not.

+Jessán moved to Madripoor in search of Roche, the crime lord responsible for the attack.
+She took on the name Tyger Tiger and became involved in the criminal underworld.
+She was assisted by Wolverine in becoming the new crime lord of the island, but warned her to not become like previous crime lords, or he would deal with her.

+Tyger Tiger in other media

+Tyger Tiger appears in Marvel's Wolverine, voiced by Kelly Hu.
+This version is a bar owner in Madripoor and was married to Mystique until leaving her due to the latter's complicity in Nathaniel Essex's schemes.

 Tyrak

 Tyrak is a character appearing in American comic books published by Marvel Comics.
 He was created by Gerry Conway and George Perez and first appeared in The Avengers #154 (December 1976).

 Tyrak is a size-shifting Atlantean warrior, serving in the army of the conqueror Attuma.
 He has served in a number of missions for Attuma, and has fought the Avengers on more than one occasion.

-Tyrak posed as the Inhuman Triton to capture the Avengers for Attuma.
-Tyrak battled the Avengers when they arrived to battle Attuma.
-He later fought the Avengers again, attempting to regain his lost honor.

-Sometime later, Tyrak returned to try to defeat Namor to regain Attuma's favor, but was defeated by the Avengers.
-Attuma later dispatched Tyrak during the Atlantis Attacks storyline, but he was again defeated by the Avengers and their allies.
-Tyrak later fought the Avengers and the People's Protectorate.

-During the Fear Itself storyline, Tyrak helps Attuma (in the form of Nerkodd: Breaker of Oceans), Attuma' sister Aradnea, and Tiger Shark take over New Atlantis and attack the surface world.
+During the Fear Itself storyline, Tyrak helps Attuma, Attuma's sister Aradnea, and Tiger Shark take over New Atlantis and attack the surface world.